pop-team/pop-java/docs/dev/packages-internal.rst

     Extends ``Interface`` and add the ability of calling methods.
 The methods in the special set in :ref:`PJMethodFilter <popjava.PJMethodFilter>` are implemented here.

+.. _popjava.interfacebase.Interface:
+.. data:: popjava.interfacebase.Interface

+    Handle the connection with a ``Broker`` instance and how to communicate with it.

 .. _popjava.annotation.processors.POPClassProcessor:
 .. data:: popjava.annotation.processors.POPClassProcessor